 I attended a meeting of startup founders who pitched their companies.
 Interestingly enough, many of them touted their use of artificial intelligence.

-This technology has quickly become red hot.
+This technology has quickly become red-hot.
 After all, the market opportunity is massive.
-Gartner estimates that spending on AI will grow at an average compound annual growth rate of 18% to $383.5 billion by 2020.
+Gartner estimates that spending on AI will grow at an average compound annual growth rate of 18%, reaching $383.5 billion by 2020.

 Yet AI is not easy to develop.
 Huge amounts of data must be accessed to find patterns.
 Moreover, top-notch data scientists must be hired to work on AI.
 As should be no surprise, this kind of talent is in short supply nowadays.

 Because of all this, only larger companies usually focus on AI.

 Let’s take a look at five AI-intensive companies that stand out: